Frillion/mysqlDatabases2022/README.md

 ---
 ### Mysql Files

-populationTracker creates the database and all its tables populationtracker inserts holds all the stored procedures that are required to insert the json data it gets from csv-test/csv\_Import population\_tracker\_operations holds the stored procedures for all data that the database should return **Still Under Development**
+populationTracker creates the database and all its tables<br>
+populationtracker inserts holds all the stored procedures that are required to insert the json data it gets from csv-test/csv\_Import<br>
+population\_tracker\_operations holds the stored procedures for all data that the database should return **Still Under Development**